Rob Davis (politician): Return to politics

 In April 2008, he was appointed to replace trustee Christine Nunziata, who resigned due to allegations over her spending.

 Davis was appointed to Ward 6 (York) of the Toronto Catholic District School Board to replace Christine Nunziata, who was removed for missing three consecutive board meetings, on May 8, 2010.
-Immediately after his appointment, Davis said there needed to be an "infrastructure of integrity" in place before the Trustees can restore parent confidence and move on from the Trustee spending scandal.
-His first motion as trustee was to call upon the board to create an integrity commissioner position at their next meeting held on May 14, 2010.
+Immediately after his appointment, Davis said there needed to be an "infrastructure of integrity" in place before the Trustees could restore parent confidence and move on from the Trustee spending scandal.
+His first motion as trustee was to call upon the board to create an integrity commissioner position at their next meeting on May 14, 2010.

 In the 2010 municipal election, Davis ran unsuccessfully for Toronto City Council from Ward 15 in an attempt to replace Howard Moscoe.

+In 2023, Davis ran for mayor of Toronto, ending up in 22nd place.